CryptechTest/minetest_doc_items/README.md

 provide their custom help texts for a complete help.

 If you find a particular item which is lacking an explanation on usage, request the mod author to add `doc_items` support.
-(But please wait for version 1.0.0 first).

 ## API
 This mod has an API so that modders can add their own custom help texts,